yeasy/learning_pickleball/en/20_faq.md

 * **Ball machine**: If available, use a ball machine to practice returns at different speeds and angles.
 * **Video and AI-assisted review**: Record practice from a side-back angle with a phone or action camera, then review serves, third shots, net positioning, and unforced errors.
 AI pose-analysis tools can help identify rhythm and balance issues, but they do not replace live coaching.

-## 20.21 [Q20] What should I watch out for when transitioning from tennis, badminton, or table tennis?
+## 20.21 [Q21] What changes when switching from another racquet sport?

 **Answer**: Transitioning from other racquet sports brings both advantages and adjustment needs.